Kurohimeyama Hideo: Fighting style

 He was primarily a pusher-thruster, his most common winning kimarite or technique being oshi dashi or push out.
 Due to his strong tachi–ai or initial charge he was nicknamed Degoichi (デゴイチ) after the D51 steam locomotive.

 Personal life

 Kurohiyama has a grandson (Toranosuke) who wrestles for Sakaigawa stable since 2018, because he wanted the challenge of joining a stable with no connection to his grandfather's.
-In April 2023, another of his grandson, Kaito Fujiwara (the son of his eldest daughter), became a professional wrestler at Tokitsukaze stable.
+In April 2023, another of his grandson, Kaito Fujihara (the son of his eldest daughter), became a professional wrestler under his own name at Tokitsukaze stable.
 He decided to join professional sumo at the age of 15 on the advice of his grandfather who wanted him to become a professional only after graduating from junior high school.
 At the July 2023 banzuke announcement, it was announced that his grandson Toranosuke, who wrestled in the makushita division under the ring name "Tanakayama", would inherit his grandfather's shikona.